-The input of two groups was critical to the design of the study, people with ID and an international scientific committee.
-In pursuit of inclusion and participation people with an ID were included in every stage of the development, design, implementation and evaluation of the pilot and Wave One of the study.
-Their input helped in the design of pictorial explications to complement all written material increasing the accessibility of the study's questionnaires.
-An international scientific committee with extensive experience working with people with intellectual disability advised on the development of all protocols and provided input on both ID-specific content and advised on the opportunities for comparability with international studies.
-The IDS-TILDA was granted full ethical approval for Wave One by Trinity College Dublin Faculty of Health Sciences Research Ethics Committee in 2009, following the completion of an extensive pilot (McCarron et al., 2010), which tested the survey instruments and fieldwork approach.
+The input of two groups is critical to the design of the study, people with ID and an international scientific advisory committee.
+In pursuit of inclusion and participation, people with an ID are included in every stage of the development, design, implementation and dissemination of all waves of the study.
+Their input helps in the design of pictorial explications to complement all written material increasing the accessibility of the study's questionnaires.
+An international scientific advisory committee, with extensive experience working with people with intellectual disability, advises on the development of all protocols and provides input on both ID-specific content and advises on the opportunities for comparability with international studies.
+IDS-TILDA has been granted full ethical approval for all waves of the study by Trinity College Dublin Faculty of Health Sciences Research Ethics Committee.